DTCC: PROVIDING A PUBLIC SERVICE

 ACCELERATED SECURITIES SETTLEMENT

 DTCC has long worked with the industry to identify ways to enhance efficiency and reduce costs in post-trade processing.
-Following a multi-year, industry-wide effort, securities settlement was shortened in 2017 from T+3 to T+2 (or two business days after a trade is executed), achieving margin savings estimated at 25%.
+Following a multi-year, industry-wide effort, securities settlement was shortened in 2017 from T+3 to T+2 (or two business days after a trade is executed).
 Shortening the settlement cycle further would reduce the risks that drive margin requirements and reduce costs to clearing members.

-DTCC actively explores how transformative technologies like distributed ledgers, cloud computing, artificial intelligence, smart contracts and robotics can further enhance the post-trade process by mitigating risk, creating efficiencies and reducing costs.
+DTCC actively explores how transformative technologies like distributed ledgers, cloud computing and artificial intelligence can further enhance the post-trade process by mitigating risk, creating efficiencies and reducing costs.

-DTCC’s Business Innovation team spearheads its global initiatives around technology research, technical developmentand thought leadership.
+DTCC’s strategy and business development team spearheads its global initiatives around technology research, technical development and thought leadership.
 The team is responsible for ensuring effective collaboration with market participants and key stakeholders around the world to advance technologies, while promoting standardization and best practice.
 Access innovation resources.

 OPERATONAL RESILENCY AND CYBER SECURITY